BlackApple62/SDRSharp-Magic-Eye-Plugin/README.md

 **Setup:**
 <br>**1.** Unzip the file SDRSharp.Plugin.MagicEye.zip
 <br>**2.** Copy the SDRSharp.MagicEye.dll file into the SDR# Studio "Plugins" default folder
-<br>**3.** Alternate, should you prefer, create your own folder inside the default "Plugins" and copy there the SDRSharp.MagicEye.dll instead.
+<br>**3.** Alternate, should you prefer, create your own folder inside the default "Plugins" it could be "MagicEye", and copy there the SDRSharp.MagicEye.dll instead.
+<br>>SDRSharp will load your plugin at next execution.

 **Update to a new version:**
 <br>**1.** Close SDR#.